rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 {% endhint %}

 {% hint style="success" %}
-There is no need to call`identify()`for anonymous visitors to your website.
-Such visitors are automatically assigned an `anonymousId`
+There is no need to call `identify()` for anonymous visitors to your website.
+Such visitors are automatically assigned an `anonymousId`.
 {% endhint %}

 ### 3.2.2. `identify` Options

-The JavaScript SDK generates one unique `anonymousId` , stores it in a cookie named `rl_anonymous_id` in the top-level domain, and attaches to every subsequent event.
+The JavaScript SDK generates one unique `anonymousId`, stores it in a cookie named `rl_anonymous_id` in the top-level domain, and attaches to every subsequent event.
 This helps in identifying the users from other sites that are hosted under a sub-domain.

 {% hint style="info" %}
 As an example, if you include the RudderStack JavaScript SDK in both **admin.samplewebsite.com** and **app.samplewebsite.com**, the SDK will store the cookie in the top-level domain **samplewebsite.com**.